Hailin: History

-During China's War of Resistance against Japanese Aggression (1937–45) the Japanese established a military airport at Hailin.
+During Second Sino-Japanese War, the Japanese established a military airport at Hailin.
 Even recently (2005) aircraft bombs continue to be discovered during construction and other projects.

 The present day administrative division traces its recent history to Xinhai county established in 1946.
 The division was changed to city-grade in 1992.

 Administrative divisions

 Nowadays, there are 8 towns and 123 administrative villages in Hailin City.
-The towns include :
+The towns include: